SHOKUNIN

 About SHOKUNIN

-In Calgary, SHOKUNIN is a dinner-focused option with verified recognition and evening hours across most of the week.
-Consider it when you want a smart-casual night out with confirmed outside attention; avoid over-planning around unverified specifics such as a published tasting-menu format, signature dishes, price point, or service style.
+In Calgary, SHOKUNIN is a dinner-focused option with published recognition and evening hours across most of the week.
+Consider it when you want a smart-casual night out with outside attention; if you need specifics such as a tasting-menu format, signature dishes, price point, or service style, check directly before planning around them.

 SHOKUNIN is useful for diners comparing Calgary options on practical facts rather than assumptions.
 It is closed Tuesday, opens for dinner on Monday, Wednesday, Sunday from 5–10 PM, stays open later Thursday through Saturday, from 5 PM–12 AM.
-The practical read: it has a clear evening schedule, a smart-casual dress code, enough confirmed recognition to make it stand out without needing to invent details that are not verified here.
+The practical read: it has a clear evening schedule, a smart-casual dress code, enough published recognition to make it stand out without building the visit around assumed details.

 Why the recognition matters

 Use those facts as the frame for planning.
 Rather than treating the restaurant as a checklist built around a specific dish, chef, price, beverage program, or dining format, choose it for a recognized dinner in Calgary with a smart-casual dress code.
-No verified signature items, seat count, lunch service, takeout service, delivery service, allergy accommodations, or menu structure are listed here, so the safest planning approach is to confirm any needs directly before going.
+If signature items, seat count, lunch service, takeout service, delivery service, allergy accommodations, or menu structure matter to your plans, confirm those details directly before going.

 Who should choose it over other Calgary options